wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### expanded

-5.&emsp;How can you teach someone the value of something he [someone] has deliberately thrown away?
+5. How can you teach someone the value of something he [someone] has deliberately thrown away?
 <sup>2</sup>He [the thrower] must have thrown it [the thing] away because he [the thrower] did not value it [the thing].
 <sup>3</sup>You can only show him [the thrower] how miserable he [the thrower] is without it [the thing], and slowly bring the thing nearer so he [the thrower] can learn how his [the-thrower’s] misery lessens as he [the thrower] approaches it [the thing].
 <sup>4</sup>This [showing the thrower’s misery] teaches him [the thrower] to associate his [the-thrower’s] misery with its [the-thing’s] absence, and the opposite of misery with its [the-thing’s] presence.